Accrued Expenses: Meaning, Definition & Examples

 What Does the Term ‘Accrued’ Mean in Accounting?

-Understanding accrued expenses basics is easy with the below examples.
+Understanding the accrued expenses basics is easy with the examples below.

 • Utility: An accrued expenses example is a utility, such as electricity, water, and gas.
 The utility services are consumed throughout the accounting period and are hence recorded during the particular period, even though the payment is made later.